Olla v-nigrum

 The V in its name (v-nigrum) comes from the fact that Mulsant originally described the "prothorax" (pronotum) as "adorned with a V and four black dots".

 Appearance

 Olla v-nigrum has two color variants: gray with black spots or black with red spots.
-They are usually anywhere between 3.7 mm to 6.1 mm in length.
+They are usually anywhere between 3.7 to 6.1 mm in length.
 Olla v-nigrum is often confused with Chilocorus sp. which usually have more flared elytra and a distinct shape.
 They do not have white marking on their heads like Olla v-nigrum.
 Olla v-nigrum spots tend to be triangular and slope away from where the wings meet.

 Olla v-nigrum lack an infundibulum in female genitalia.

 Geographic range

 Olla v-nigrum are indigenous to Florida but can be found throughout the continental United States and as far south as Argentina.
 Olla v-nigrum are found in Hawaii and Guam where they were once introduced due to biological control efforts.
 Other efforts have led to their introduction in Asia, including establishment in New Caledonia and Reunion Island.
 Also, the release of Olla v-nigrum has been documented in southeastern France, Israel, and Czechoslovakia, although the status of the beetle in these countries is now unknown due to their population numbers not being documented since their release.

 Due to competition with the exotic Asian lady beetle (Harmonia axyridis), Olla v-nigrum has become less prominent throughout North America as both beetle species compete for the same broad range of prey, and the Asian lady beetle seems to be less susceptible to parasites.
 With the Asian lady beetle spreading to South America to countries such as Argentina and Brazil, Olla v-nigrum populations are expected to be negatively impacted.

 Recent studies have shown that Olla v-nigrum have also begun to appear on the Canary Islands.
 It was first observed in 2014 on the islands Tenerife and La Palma, followed by Lanzarote and Gran Canaria.
 Finally, in 2020, Olla v-nigrum was recorded in Madeira.